 “After an extensive search, it was abundantly clear that Halle possesses that rare combination of spirit, heart, youth, innocence, and substance — plus a glorious singing voice — all intrinsic qualities necessary to play this iconic role,” Rob Marshall, the film's director, further backed up the surprising choice in an official statement.

 Hollywood's always been infamous for casting actors way over their age to play younger roles.
-Thankfully, they stayed true to The Little Mermaid's character and actually got a teen actress to play its titular role.
-Born in March 27, 2000, Halle's only 19-years old, only three years older than Ariel's original age of 16.
+Thankfully, they stayed true to The Little Mermaid's character and actually got a young actress to play its titular role.
+Born in March 27, 2000, Halle's only 22 years old.

 You won't have to worry about Ariel's singing chops for the movie because this girl's got that part on lock.
 With the voice of an angel, Halle's actually one-half of an R&B duo with her older sister Chloe Bailey, officially stylized as Chloe x Halle.
 The two released their debut album, The Kids Are Alright, last March 2018.
 They've also appeared on multiple soundtracks for famous Hollywood movies and T.V. series such as Game of Thrones and A Wrinkle in Time.